tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

      id,y_2012,y_2014

  With `y_XXXX` representing the year of that data column.
-Null values are expressed as nothing, like:
+Null values are empty, like:

      id,y_2012,y_2014
-     11,100,200
      12,,400

 Depending on what you want to do with the metric, you will name your files slightly different things.
-If your metric is normalized, like population density, you would have it as `n1.csv`.
-If your metric is raw, like population, you would name it `r1.csv`.
-If your metric is going to be re-normalized (i.e. weighted average), you would need the denominator or units for the normalization.
-That would be `d1.csv`.
-The number in these names is just a unique number for that metric - it can be anything you set in your `config.js`.
+There are three types of metrics, with the type being set in `config.js`.
+Each type will look for different file names.

+* **sum**: This is for raw variables, like population.
+It will look for a file name beginning with *r*, like `r[X].csv`.
+* **mean**: This is for normalized variables, like population density.
+It will look for a file name beginning with *n*, like `n[X].csv`.
+* **normalize**: This will normalize data or perform a weighted average and will look for two files - a raw file beginning with *r*, like `r[X].csv`, and a weighting variable beginning with *d*, like `d[X].csv`.
+Suppose you wanted to have a weighted average for people per acre (population density).
+If you specify normalize, it'll look for a raw population in `rX.csv` and the number of acres for the denominator in `dX.csv` and produce a weighted average.

-The CSV's are converted into JSON files by running `gulp datagen`.
+The CSV's are converted to JSON by running `gulp datagen`.

 **Tip 1: CSV column case sensitivity**

 Spreadsheet software often likes to capitalize the first letter in the `y_XXXX` field.
-That will turn your life into a furious ball of nothing, so keep an eye on that.
+That will turn your life into a furious ball of nothing.
 You can all your files at once on Linux like so:

      for f in *.csv; do sed -e 's/\(.*\)/\L\1/' $f > out/$f; done